CosmoLike/cocoa/Cocoa/projects/README.md

 # Adapting the COCOA_LSST_Y1 repository to a new project <a name="appendix_lsst_y1_new"></a>

 Adapting the LSST_Y1 folder to construct a new project involves many small core changes and a few major ones.
 They are tedious but straightforward.
-The easier way to apply most of the minor core changes to the code is via the bash script *transfer_project.sh*.
+The easier way to apply the minor core changes to the code is via the bash script *transfer_project.sh*.

 ## Minor changes: the easy way <a name="appendix_lsst_y1_new_small"></a>